stardog-union/stardog-blog/content/posts/2017-01-11-bring-rel-data-graph.md

 triples created by rows in this table will be an IRI based on the template over the `EMPNO` field.
 Conceptually, each row represents an employee where the `EMPNO` field uniquely identifies the employee and the remaining fields (`ENAME`, `JOB`, `DEPTNO`) are attributes of the employee.

+{{% figure src="/img/dept.jpg" class="inliner" %}}

 Our mapping also specifies that an employee represented by a row in the table is a member of the `ex:Employee` class in our RDF model.
 We'll add to this two predicate-object maps indicating that two triples will be created for each row:

 ```
     rr:predicateObjectMap [